ossobv/dovecot-deb/README.rst

   - mixing it with the dovecot-2.2.22 Ubuntu/Xenial debian dir;

-  - updating the pigeonhole.patch with the 0.5.0.1 source.
+  - updating the pigeonhole.patch with the 0.5.0.1 source;

+  - updating everything with the Debian 2.3.1-2 patches.

 * Relevant changes in our case: